buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

 In practice this means that network operators and those who design networks need to keep these considerations in mind.
 One workaround should the ULA and IPv4 preference issue be of concern is to use IPv6-only networking, and to simply not deploy dual-stack.
 Another is to use GUA IPv6 addresses, which are preferred by defaul over all IPv4 addresses.

+# Notes on WG list discussion

+Authors' note for the -00 version: this section captures some interesting suggestions from the 300 or so emails in the past few months in the 6man WG on this topic.
+These are noted, and captured here to inform discussion of the draft should it move forward in the WG.

+The suggestion to automatically insert an observed ULA /48 into the policy table to elevate a locally used ULA above IPv4 and GUA addresses was quite popular, though kernel implementation may be challenging for all platforms.
+This would be supported by changing the the “MAY" in Section 2.1 and the “might” in Section 10.6 of RFC 6724 to “SHOULD” (or even a MUST).

+The list discussed handling of corner cases, though what constitutes a corner case is in itself not wholly clear.
+The above suggestion for example would not cover the case where two sites using ULAs merged, and multiple ULA prefixes needed to be considered local.
+The open question is how deeply we consider corner cases; is some requirement for explicit configuration of certain cases inevitable?
+Is improving the current situation sufficient?

+A suggestion to use an RA PIO with A=0 and L=0, based on an interpretation of Section 2.1 of RFC 8028, was proposed but considered something of a stretch, though it could be an RA-based starting point to give some configurability for non-DHCPv6 networks.

 # Acknowledgements

-The authors would like to acknowledge the valuable input and contributions of Brian Carpenter, XiPeng Xiao, Eduard Vasilenko, David Farmer, Bob Hinden, Ed Horley, Tom Coffeen, Scott Hogg, and Chris Cummings.
+The authors would like to acknowledge the valuable input and contributions of the 6man WG including Brian Carpenter, XiPeng Xiao, Eduard Vasilenko, David Farmer, Bob Hinden, Ed Horley, Tom Coffeen, Scott Hogg, and Chris Cummings.

 # Security Considerations